makgill/pc/_posts/2021-08-21-aphorisms.md

 <br>

 <p>13.
-The great strength of Americans is that the mass of them are too plainly unintellectual to consider any truly stupid idea.
+The great strength of Americans is that the mass of them are too plainly unintellectual to consider any truly stupid idea.</p>

 <br>